SebastiaanVanHassel/BSO-toolbox/code_sebastiaan/README_sebastiaan.md

 | GA1and2.cpp	              | make clean ga	         | ./algo	       |
 | Visualisation_GA.cpp	    | make clean viga	       | ./visualGA    |

+Furthermore, the directory of code_sebastiaan contains two initial text-files: "input_BSD_ML.txt" and "cornerverticesBSD_GA.txt".
+These files are used as input for the two methods to predict the conformal representation of Test building 'A' and Test building 'A-O', as described in the analysis of the related MSc.
+Thesis.

 ## Example Machine Learning (ML)
 The machine learning code consists of five C++ files, which are compiled separately.
 The filenames are listed below, and they are generally used in this order:
 *	“generateBSDs_ML.cpp”